The Green Wedding / There Was a Lord in Edinburgh

 Nora Cleary sang The Green Wedding at home at The Hand near Milton Malbay, Co.
 Clare, July 1976.
 This recording by Jim Carroll and Pat Mackenzie was included in 1998 on the Topic anthology Tonight I'll Make You My Bride (The Voice of the People Series, Vol. 6).

-Martin Carthy sang The Green Wedding unaccompanied live at the Sunflower Folk Club, Belfast, on October 20, 1978.
+Martin Carthy sang The Green Wedding unaccompanied live at the Sunflower Folk Club, Belfast, on 20 October 1978.
 In his introductory words he credited Thomas Moran as his source for this song (who also supplied him with Handsome Polly-O).
-This concert was published in 2011 on his CD The January Man.
+A recording of this concert was released in 2011 on his CD The January Man.

 Nora Cleary sings The Green Wedding